Note that this page refers to the new textual SCCharts syntax (SCTX). See Converting Legacy Models (sct) on how to convert legacy files.

 Each scope (for now just the SCChart) can have a list of declarations.
 The SCChart code on the right gives an example.
 A declaration starts with the type, followed by a list of variable identifier.
 Each variables can be initialized with a specific value.

-The following native types are supported: bool, int, double, string, signal (see below)
+The following native types are supported: bool, int, float, string, host, and signal (see below)

 Additionally, you can mark a declaration as extern and give it a string that will be used in the serialization of the final code, e.g., the name of a host type.
 You can then add variables as before.